 Crafting your home into a comfortable and attractive space is an ongoing project.
 Whether you're just replacing one fixture or embarking on a large-scale remodel, making style choices and home improvements can be very rewarding.
 This home improvement buying guide summarizes a few of the projects that you might consider trying in your home.

 If you want to make a big change to the look of any room, consider wall coverings, including paint, paper and paneling.
 New paint or paper can be a weekend home improvement project.

 Paint is a simple option.
 Choosing just the right color is probably the most difficult part.
 After repairing any flaws in your wall surface, you can tape off windows, doors and fixtures to protect them while you're painting.
 After a few coats, your room will have a completely different tone.

-Wallpaper: Wallpaper is bit more complex.
+Wallpaper is bit more complex.
 Wallpaper accents, decals and striping can add contrast and texture to a room.
 After choosing the right pattern and preparing the walls, you will be ready to start adhering paper to the walls.
 With a little patience, this home improvement project will bring an impressive change.

 Wall paneling is durable, attractive and probably requires the least maintenance.
 You can place wall panels directly over studs, skipping the whole drywall experience, or retrofit wall panels on top of existing drywall.
 Wall paneling with contrasting trim can be stunning.

 Changing the floors is another great home remodeling option.
 The texture, color and durability of flooring materials are your main considerations for flooring home improvements.

-Hardwod: Hardwood flooring is always among the most desirable home improvement materials because of its warmth and beauty.
+Hardwood: Hardwood flooring is always among the most desirable home improvement materials because of its warmth and beauty.
 Oak, maple and cherry wood are traditional flooring options, but more exotic woods, like cork flooring and bamboo flooring, are becoming popular, as well.

 Laminate: Laminate flooring has become a popular alternative to hardwood, noted for its ease of installation, durability and appearance.
 Simulated hardwood can be an inexpensive alternative to actual hardwood flooring.